 Other resources are available through local non-profits and the federal government.
 These include:

 - Power Wise – This program from Georgia Interfaith Power and Light offers free energy audits and matching grants for faith communities like churches, synagogues, and mosques that want to improve their energy efficiency.

 - Good Use - This program from the Southface Institute offers technical assistance, education, and matching grants to non-profits for energy and water efficiency upgrades.

 - The Weatherization Assistance Program – This federal program, which is administered locally by Action Pact, provides free energy efficiency services to income-qualified households.

-Federal Tax Credit – When you invest in solar panels, a small wind turbine, or a geothermal heat pump, you can receive a federal tax credit for 26% of the cost.
-Businesses are also eligible for depreciation benefits.
+Federal Tax Credit – When you invest in solar panels, a small wind turbine, or a geothermal heat pump, you can receive a federal tax credit for 30% of the cost.
+This tax credit is refundable for tax exempt entities like local governments, churches, and non-profits, but is not refundable for residential customers or businesses.
+However, businesses can transfer the tax credit to another entity and are eligible for depreciation benefits.

 Financing – Most buyers choose to pay for their renewable energy systems over time.
 While many buyers can get financing directly from their contractors, buyers with past credit challenges may find that they are not eligible.
 For those buyers, the Solar Energy Loan Fund (SELF), a regional green bank and Community Development Financial Institution (CDFI), might be a good option.

 Minor Home Repair Program – The City of Savannah Housing and Neighborhood Services Department offers grants and loans to help residents make minor repairs to their homes.
 Some of these repairs may be necessary before energy efficiency improvements can be made.